NotePlan/plugins/jgclark.Dashboard/README.md

 This plugin provides a **dashboard window** for your NotePlan data that in one place shows a compact list of:
 - open tasks and checklists from today's note
 - scheduled open tasks and checklists from other notes to today
-- similarly for yesterday's note, tomorrow's note, and the weekly, monthly and quarterly notes too (if used)
+- similarly for yesterday's note, tomorrow's note, this week's and last week's notes, and monthly and quarterly notes too (if used)
 - all open tasks and checklists that contain a particular  `#tags` or `@mention`s of your choosing.
 This can give "deferred date" functionality (see below).
 - all overdue tasks
 - all open items with an added priority